 - 5. Enjoy your newly unblocked access to Facebook!

 What VPN provider you should sign up for is entirely up to you and your specific needs.
 Want to use a VPN service for things other than accessing Facebook?
-You can use our VPN comparison tool to find a provider that has all the features you need.
-If it’s just Facebook you’d like to use a VPN for, on the other hand, you an check out our list of the best VPNs for Facebook.
+If it's just Facebook you'd like to use a VPN for, on the other hand, you an check out our list of the best VPNs for Facebook.

 Other Ways to Unblock the Facebook Website